 Nationwide energy rates continue to rise while the price of solar panels are at an all-time low.
 The sooner you install a solar water heater, the sooner you can reduce your monthly energy bills.

 The savings are enormous!
-In 2016, federal tax cuts allowed owners to reduce the cost of solar water heaters by 30 percent.
+Federal tax savings allowed owners to reduce the cost of solar water heaters by 30 percent.
 The only requirement is that your solar water heater generates at least 50 percent of its energy from the sun.

 Solar water heaters are an investment.
 The benefits they provide increase the value of your home.